-If the outcome of an assessment audit identifies any weaknesses in governance, we will seek to agree a detailed plan of action with the supplier to remedy the deficiencies.
-Failure by a supplier to respond to the questionnaire or to provide assurances that it has satisfactorily assessed its own risk of modern slavery, may lead us to review our business relationship.
+If any weaknesses in processes or governance are identified, we will seek to agree a detailed plan of action with a supplier to remedy the deficiencies.
+Failure by a supplier to agree to adhere to legal requirements, to respond to any audit questionnaire or to provide assurances that it has satisfactorily assessed its own risk of modern slavery, may lead us to review our business relationship.